 Independent private schools in Zurich with broad educational offerings

-Privatschule Toblerstrasse (District 4): A state-approved day school with all-day care, lunch, and diverse leisure activities.
+Freie Privatschule Zürich (District 8, Seefeldstrasse) teaches primary and secondary levels in a modern school building.
+Lessons are designed around hands-on learning, where children apply their knowledge in projects, experiments, and collaborative tasks with a direct connection to everyday life.
+Privatschule Toblerstrasse (District 4): Privatschule Toblerstrasse (District 4) is a state-approved day school with all-day care, lunch, and a wide range of extracurricular activities.
 Children learn in small classes.
-In addition to regular subjects, projects, sporting activities, and creative workshops are offered regularly.
-The school places great value on a family atmosphere and close cooperation with parents.
+In addition to core subjects, the school regularly offers projects, sports activities, and creative workshops.
+The school places great value on a family-like atmosphere and close cooperation with parents.

 International and bilingual schools in Zurich